swc0620/SNUCV2020Fall/README.md

 ## Project (On progress, ~ 8th December)

-We are working on "*Performance Analysis of Deepfake Detection Models: Under Dataset Consisting Mainly of Asians*".
-Detailed proposal can be found [here](https://github.com/swc0620/SNUCV2020Fall/blob/master/Project/Proposal.pdf).
+We are working on "*Performance Analysis of Deepfake Detection Models: Under Dataset Consisting Mainly of Asians*" Detailed proposal can be found [here](https://github.com/swc0620/SNUCV2020Fall/blob/master/Project/Proposal.pdf)